By Sandi Gohn

 For days after the initial attacks, reservist F-16 fighter pilots flew air patrols over major U.S. metropolitan areas, while their KC-135 tanker and Airborne Warning and Control System (AWACs) counterparts supported them with the fuel and security necessary to conduct their mission.

-2. Over 15 percent of citizen airmen are Air Reserve Technicians (ARTs), a special type of reservist that works as a Department of Defense (DOD) civilian during the week and as an Air Force reservist during trainings and mobilizations.
+2. Over 15% of citizen airmen are Air Reserve Technicians (ARTs), a special type of reservist that works as a Department of Defense (DOD) civilian during the week and as an Air Force reservist during trainings and mobilizations.

-Usually, ARTs’ civilian and reservist roles, although technically different, are complimentary, and require a similar skillset.
-Usually ARTs’ roles are focused on helping provide the continuity, administrative and logistical support needed to plan and execute the training weekends and unit exercises that they and their fellow reservists will participate in at least once a month.
+ARTs’ civilian and reservist roles, although technically different, are complementary and require a similar skillset.
+Usually, ARTs’ roles are focused on helping provide the continuity, administrative and logistical support needed to plan and execute the training weekends and unit exercises that they and their fellow reservists will participate in at least once a month.

 After flying as an active-duty Air Force pilot in World War II, Stewart joined the Air Force Reserve in 1945 and retired as a brigadier general in 1968.

 4. In 2007, reservists from the 315th Airlift Wing broke the 100,000 flight hour mark in support of the war on terror.

 As Staff Sgt.
 Jeff Kelly noted in a 2007 article, to put this milestone in perspective, “One aircrew would have to fly continuously for 11.5 years in order to reach the 100,000 mark.”